-- The Reveal: He discusses with Peter mid-way through the game about something that had been cropping up, about how he is suffering from a genetic neurodegenerative disease that is gradually causing his muscles to lower in quality and efficiency.
-Even worse, this was caused by working around radioactive materials at Oscorp for probably longer than healthy.
-This is a primary running reason for his research and motivations.
+- The Reveal: He discusses with Peter mid-way through the game about something that had been cropping up, about how he is suffering from a genetic neurodegenerative disease that is gradually causing his muscles to lose strength and efficiency.
+Even worse, this was caused by working around radioactive materials at Oscorp for probably longer than was healthy.
+This is a primary factor in his research and motivations.

 - Secret Secret-Keeper: The game's ending reveals that he did realize Peter was Spider-Man, but kept it to himself and continues to do so.